Audi TT from 2006

 To be precise, the coupé is an extended two-seater with a lot of space in the comfortable front sports seats.
 The compact rear emergency seat has the practical advantage of enlarging the 292-liter trunk to up to 700 liters as required.

 The driver of the torsion-resistant roadster needs to rein in their luggage somewhat more.
 250 liters is the maximum here.
 The elegant, padded soft-top opens and closes in seconds using TTS equipment with electrical assistance.
 Increased comfort during open-top driving is achieved using an optional wind deflector, which also extends electronically.

-On the road, the Audi TT scores points with safe handling, a high level of agility, and precise steering.
-The chassis is already designed as sporty firm as standard, this applies all the more so to the RS variants.
-Those who place more importance on a comfortable suspension can opt for the TTS, which has an adaptive chassis on board.
+On the road, the Audi TT scores points for safe handling, a high level of agility, and precise steering.
+The chassis is standard and is only all the more streamlined in the RS variants.
+A model with an adaptive chassis, as is standard for the TTS, is recommended for a more comfortable driving experience.

 Even though the basic engines such as the 1.8 TFSI petrol engine (160 hp/118 kW) or the equally powerful 2.0 TDI diesel engine are by no means party poopers, the beloved 2.0 TSFI with 211 hp/155 kW really gets down to business.
 With Quattro drive, it goes from naught to one hundred km/h in 5.7 seconds and has a top speed of 243 km/h.
 The 2.5 TT RS acts as a top model, mobilizing 360 hp/265 kW and a powerful torque of 465 newton meters.
 Almost all of the models have four-wheel drive and the option of a dual clutch transmission..
 Roadster drivers can fall back on the entire Coupé engine range.
 The 2010 face lift primarily brought changes to the engine range.
 The aesthetics are basically the same.